On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Background and Related Work

 \subsection{Related work}

 \paragraph{Distribution Shifts and Generalization.} Distribution shift, the mismatch between training and evaluation data, is a long-standing challenge in machine learning~\citep{hendrycks2018benchmarking,pmlr-v139-koh21a}.
 Early computer vision studies demonstrated significant accuracy drops under minor perturbations~\citep{hendrycks2018benchmarking}, and WILDS extended this to real-world domain shifts~\citep{pmlr-v139-koh21a}.
 In LLMs, the problem is amplified as both data and model capabilities evolve over time~\citep{10.1145/3735633}.
 Recent frameworks explore how models transfer across distributions. \emph{Easy-to-hard generalization} examines whether training on easier tasks transfers to harder ones~\citep{sun2024easytohard}, which relates to scalable oversight where only easy tasks can be reliably supervised~\citep{Amodei2016ConcretePI}; task-difficulty can be estimated using either model or data-centric measures~\citep{swayamdipta-etal-2020-dataset}. \emph{Weak-to-strong generalization} investigates improving strong models using supervision derived from weaker ones~\citep{Burns2023WeaktoStrongGE}.
-Our setting complements these efforts by focusing on distribution shifts that arise from an \emph{evolving population of generators} and by evaluating how judge models adapt to both weak-to-strong and strong-to-weak shifts. \paragraph{Analyzing LLM-as-Judge.} Prior work analyzes systematic judge biases such as positional~\citep{Wang2023LargeLM,li2024generative}, length~\citep{zeng2024evaluating,park2024offsetbias}, and self-preference~\citep{panickssery2024llm,chen2025llm}.
-Prompt design, instructions, and scoring format strongly affect reliability~\citep{Li2024LLMsasJudgesAC}, with pairwise judgments often reducing noise and aligning better with human preferences than pointwise scores~\citep{tripathi2025pairwise,Jeong2024TheCT}.
-Other works have emphasized the importance of carefully selecting reference answers~\citep{krumdick2025no}, linking to how generator capabilities influence the judge’s inputs~\citep{tan2025judgebench}.
-While most studies consider \emph{static} judges on \emph{fixed} datasets, we instead analyze judges in a dynamic setting where generators change over time, introducing response-distribution shifts that motivate our metrics for \emph{future-proofing}, \emph{backward compatibility}, and \emph{question generalization}.
+Our setting complements these efforts by focusing on distribution shifts that arise from an \emph{evolving population of generators} and by evaluating how judge models adapt to both weak-to-strong and strong-to-weak shifts.